March 13, 2007

 A really simple thing, but a really common mistake:

 Click here to register

-When I look at this my eye is drawn to the bit that is blue and underlined (your links are all blue and underlined … right?)
-But that part doesn’t give me the context of the link.
+When I look at this my eye is drawn to the link.
+But that part doesn’t give me the context.
+It just says ‘Click here’.

 If a user is quickly scanning a page trying to find something useful to click on, which is how people typically read web pages, then using this sort of design will slow them down considerably.

-Even the most novice web users quickly learns that links are clickable, you don’t need to tell them where to click – unless, of course, you’re obfuscating your links by not underlining them and/or making them a colour that isn’t blue.
+Even the most novice web users quickly learns that links are clickable, you don’t need to tell them where to click – unless, of course, you’re obfuscating your links by not underlining them and/or making them a different colour.

 So, put the context in the link.

 This is much better:

 Once you know this rule you will find hundreds of pages which could be so much better if it was used.